-Dumping Manston migrants at London station ‘massive error’, Home Office admits
+Dumping Manston migrants in London ‘massive error’, Home Office official admits

 The councils said they knew of outbreaks of shigella, coronavirus, diphtheria, scabies and hepatitis at Manston – and warned that “far-right activity” was growing at sites housing migrants.

+Immigration minister Robert Jenrick told ITV’s Peston the government has a duty not to leave people destitute.
+“There is also a duty not to leave people destitute and it would be quite wrong for the home secretary – or me as the immigration minister – to bail people onto the streets of rural Kent without support.”

-Immigration minister Robert Jenrick admitted about 3,500 people remained at the Manston facility on Wednesday night – despite its maximum capacity of 1,600 – as his boss faced questions over what will be done to address overcrowding.
+Mr Jenrick estimated about 3,500 people remained at the Manston facility in Kent on Wednesday night – despite its maximum capacity of 1,600 – as his boss faced questions over what will be done to address overcrowding at the site.

-Mr Jenrick also suggested the current situation at Manston may be neither humane nor legal – telling Sky News’ The Take with Sophy Ridge he expects it “will be returned to a well-functioning and certainly legally compliant site very rapidly”.
+He also suggested the current situation at Manston may be neither humane nor legal – telling Sky News’ The Take with Sophy Ridge he expects it “will be returned to a well-functioning and certainly legally compliant site very rapidly”.

 Minister Graham Stuart also conceded on Thursday that the Manston asylum processing centre in Kent is not operating legally.